dvdjrnx/raging-sea/readme.md

 ![A low-poly blue ocean, with rolling waves, sits on a black background](./static/raging-sea.png)

-This project explores animating shaders and patterns.
+This project explores animating WebGL shaders and patterns.
 It was created with Three.js.

 It features a features a low-poly sea with rolling waves.
 In the upper-right corner is a GUI that allows users to dynamically adjust multiple parameters for the scene, including wave elevation, frequency, and speed, small wave iterations, and sea colors.